February is National Heart Health Month

 Recommendations for Heart Screening

 As the leading cause of death in men and women in the United States, knowing your risk factors is important.
-Cardiac screening includes blood work which is used to check your cholesterol level and blood glucose levels, as well as a blood pressure check.
-Based on these results additional tests may be ordered, which include an electrocardiogram, (ECG or EKG), an echocardiogram which uses ultrasound to diagnose heart conditions, or coronary CAT scan angiography which uses a contrast and/or a CAT scan to obtain 3-D images of your coronary system and any plaque buildup.
+Cardiac screening includes blood work to check cholesterol and blood glucose levels, as well as a blood pressure check.
+Based on these results, additional tests may be ordered, which include an electrocardiogram (ECG or EKG), an echocardiogram, which uses ultrasound to diagnose heart conditions, or coronary CAT scan angiography, which uses a contrast and/or a CAT scan to obtain 3-D images of your coronary system and any plaque buildup.

-For more informative testing a doctor may request myocardial perfusion imaging, (MPI), also referred to as a nuclear stress test which uses a special camera to take pictures of the heart while at rest and after exercise to assess the effect of physical stress on the heart.
+For more informative testing, a doctor may request myocardial perfusion imaging (MPI), also called a nuclear stress test, which uses a special camera to capture images of the heart at rest and after exercise to assess the effects of physical stress on the heart.

-Additional resources can be found on the Center for Disease Control website, at WISEWOMAN.gov, a program that was established to aid women in understanding and decreasing their risk of developing heart disease and stroke.
-Wisewoman provides a wealth of information and services to support long lasting heart-healthy lifestyles.
+Additional resources can be found on the Centers for Disease Control website and at WISEWOMAN.gov, a program established to help women understand and reduce their risk of developing heart disease and stroke.
+Wisewoman provides a wealth of information and services to support long-lasting heart-healthy lifestyles.